virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 ### PALMAT Instructions 3: Character Expressions and Built-In Functions

 * `{'string': s}` pushes string `s` onto the expression stack.
 Note that a string, however many characters it contains, is an atomic object occupying a single position on the stack.
 (It does *not*, for example, require a separate stack position for each character.)
+Strings placed on the stack in this manner can then subsequently be used (for example) in `WRITE` operations, can be stored in variables, etc.
 * `{'operator': 'C||'}` is the string-concatenation operator.
 It pops the top two elements from the stack, which must be strings.
 The string that had been the 2nd-from-the-top is concatenated to the end of the string that had been at the top of the stack, and then the full string is pushed back onto the top of the stack.
 * `{'function': f}` calls the HAL/S built-in function called `f`.
-For example, `{'function': 'ABS'}`.
-This functions are outlined in Appendix A of the HAL/S Language Specification.
+For example, `{'function': 'ABS'}` or `{'function': 'RANDOM'}`.
+These functions are outlined in Appendix A of the HAL/S Language Specification.
+Here are some notes about the PALMAT implementation of specific built-in functions which the documentation describes as implementation-dependent:

-Strings placed on the stack in this manner can then subsequently be used (for example) in `WRITE` operations, can be stored in variables, etc.
+    * `CLOCKTIME`.
 TBD
+    * `DATE`.
+TBD
+    * `RUNTIME`.
+This is the elapsed floating-point number of seconds, nominally with nanosecond resolution,from the point at which the software run began.
+(This is consistent with the statements on p.
+13-15, PDF p.
+170, of the 2005 version of the HAL/S Programmer's Guide.)

 ## The Source-Code File List